How to Develop Habits of Happy Kids Among Your Students?

 If you truly wish the happiness of your students, here are the different ways in which you can help them:

 Freedom of Choice

 The classrooms of today are student-based as they give complete authority to them in relying on problem-based learning and instruction differentiation.
-A successful teacher is inclined to cater to the strengths of his students by developing habits of happy kids: providing them with the opportunities to make choices.
+Successful teachers are inclined to cater to the strengths of their students by developing habits of happy kids: providing them with the opportunities to make choices.

 Freedom has a greater influence on the life of students, especially teenagers, as compared to friends or parents.
 There are chances of mistakes under the influence of unlimited freedom.
 At times, they make themselves more vulnerable to danger if there is no check on their freedom so it is always a good idea to set certain limits beforehand.

 To incur the quality of curiosity in your students, you must develop the most crucial habit of happy kids: be curious yourself.
 Be a model for your students by showing interest in different people, ideas, cultures, and activities so that they are able to follow your suit.
 Ask them questions and let them inquire from you about various stuff because this will help in developing a certain level of comfort in the student-teacher relationship.

 Always remember that the greatest of the questions are pointless if there is no active listening on your part.
 Give importance to what they are saying and be humble enough to cater to all their queries.
 When you are able to satisfy their quench as they seek various answers, their happiness will automatically heighten.